Työmies: Establishment

-Other Publications
+Other publications

 The Työmies Publishing Company briefly published an English-language paper called Wage Slave starting in 1908 which was intended as Michigan's Socialist Party mouthpiece, advocating for the Socialist Party of America.
 This paper signaled an attempt to reach non-Finns in the American working class struggle and served as a multi-ethnic promoter of the Copper Country's labor movement, Michigan's socialists, and the Socialist Party of America.

 The Työmies Publishing Company also published a number of annual magazines in the Finnish language.
 These periodicals had a key theme of solidarity with fellow workers, though they also offered discussion of current events and the socialist leaning interpretation of the events.
-Some of these magazines included Köyjälistön Nija, Luokkataistelijan Asevarasto, Punainen Juhannus, Työmiehen Joulu, Työväen Kalenteri, Soihtu, Uuden Ajan Soihtu, Vappu and Pelto ja Koti.
+Some of these magazines included Köyhälistön Nuija, Luokkataistelijan Asevarasto, Punainen Juhannus, Työmiehen Joulu, Työväen Kalenteri, Soihtu, Uuden Ajan Soihtu, Vappu and Pelto ja Koti.
 Pelto ja Koti was a periodical of the cooperative movement specifically directed towards Finnish American farmers.
 It was considered the best-known and largest paper meant for Finnish-American farmers and the cooperative movement.
 The paper advertised for a meeting of co-operative store organizers which was eventually held in Superior in July 1916 and led to the creation of the Central Cooperative Exchange (CCE) on August 30, 1917.
 The Central Cooperative Exchange had a close connection to the labor movement and the Työmies newspaper supported cooperative ideas from its start in 1903, doing the bulk of the work to connect cooperatives and socialists.
 The CCE worked to spread the idea of the consumers’ cooperative movement among Finns across North America.
 Thus, the Työmies Publishing Company served as a platform for organizing collective action first during the 1914 strikes in the Copper country and later as part of the cooperative movement.

 In addition to these magazines, the Työmies Publishing Company also published translations of American authors such as Clarence Darrow, James H. Brower, Robert Ingersol, Jack London, “Big” Bill Haywood, and Charles H. Moyer in an effort to introduce the Finnish immigrant to selected American viewpoints on social issues that promoted the company's causes of socialism and unionism.
 Starting in 1912, the Työmies Publishing Company also began publishing a Finnish-English dictionary.
 The company reached its height in 1912 with sixty-three workers and while it also reached its financial peak at this time, they were forced to spend some funds on legal costs due to a run in with the federal government over the mailing of “obscene literature” with issues of Lapatossu.